frno7/forthmath/README.md

 The word `reverse` reversers a given number of items on the stack.

-The generic `sort` function takes an execution token for comparisions.
+The generic `sort` function takes an execution token for comparisons.
 The words `sort>` and `sort<` order a given number of items on the stack, in ascending or descending order, and are implemented as:

 ```forth
 : sort> ( n * x n -- n * x ) ['] > sort ; \ Sort in ascending order.